IntoTheDev/MultiTag-System-for-Unity/README.md

 - Allows you to put as many Tags on your GameObject as you want
 - Add and remove tags via code and inspector
 - Work with ScriptableObjects instead of strings
 - Faster than Unity's tag system.
-Performance in editor is worse than in build.
+Keep in mind that performance in build even faster than in editor

 ## How to Install
 ### Git Installation (Best way to get latest version)